Baylee Littrell

 Baylee Thomas Wylee Littrell (born November 26, 2002) is an American country singer.
 His debut album, 770-Country, was released on November 15, 2019.
-It has songs written by Gary Baker, Corey Crowder, Seth Ennis, Tyler Hubbard of Florida Georgia Line, Steven Lee Olsen, Daniel Ross, and Littrell himself.

 Early life

 Littrell was born on November 26, 2002, in Atlanta to model and actress Leighanne Wallace and Backstreet Boys member Brian Littrell.
 He is an only child.

 Littrell played on Little League baseball and basketball teams, both coached by his father.
 He was active in karate, lacrosse, football, and soccer.
 When he was six, he developed Kawasaki syndrome, characterized by a collection of symptoms caused by swollen blood vessels around his heart.
 When he was around seven or eight he began to be homeschooled and was able to skip a grade at home and on the road.
 He was an actor and a singer while being homeschooled.
 His father has been his musical director and his mother his manager.

 Career

 Early career

 Littrell became involved in music when he was two years old, accompanying his father on the Never Gone Tour.
 However, he never really got into music until around first grade, when he attended band, theater, and acting camps during the summer.
 Later, he even began writing songs consisting of short poems, when he was six or seven.
 His piano teacher heard him sing when he was six.
 By the time when Littrell was 8 years old, he did a skit with his cousin and was in a band; he realized that he wanted to be a performer follow his parents' footsteps even if they had concerns about that type of career.
 He started taking lessons in acting, singing, playing the piano, and had guitar instruction from his father, Brian.